1.878 meters

 Chapel

-Built in the 19th century as the private chapel of the distinguished Fosson family of mountain guides, it preserves a large fresco depicting the Nativity by Massimo Quaglino (Refrancore 1899–Turin 1982), in which the shepherds are portrayed as the inhabitants of Ayas wearing the characteristic sabot on their feet.
+Built in the 19th century as the private chapel of the distinguished Fosson family of mountain guides, it houses a large fresco depicting the Nativity by Massimo Quaglino (Refrancore 1899–Turin 1982), in which the shepherds are portrayed as the inhabitants of Ayas, wearing their characteristic clogs.
+In the entrance corridor to the chapel, there is a fresco depicting the Virgin Mary and the Child, with the inscription AVE MARIA MATER DEI.